tylerprehl/express-local-library/README.md

   - HTML templating language
 - Luxon
   - Used as a Date-to-String formatter
+- Compression
+  - Used to compress response bodies for all requests that traverse through the middleware, reducing the time for the client to get and load the page
+- Helmet
+  - Protects against well-known web vulnerabilities with HTTP headers
+- Express Rate Limit
+  - Limits repeated requests to APIs and endpoints to safeguard against DOS attacks, brute force attacks, or even just clients or scripts not behaving as expected

 ### Other Interesting Things Learned
 - Better to compare against undefined with undefined as the first operand in Pug (ex - undefined === author, not author === undefined)